 What Is Two-Factor Authentication?

 Two-factor authentication, also known as 2FA, adds an extra layer of security to your online accounts.
 Rather than just confirming your identity with a simple username and password, you have to provide a second authenticating factor that only you can access.
 Really, it’s just another way to double-check that you are who you claim to be, thereby reducing the chance of someone fraudulently accessing your account.

 After logging into an account with a password, you will be prompted to confirm your identity by inputting a second form of identity verification.

-There are three types of authentication that can be used:
+There are three types of authentication methods that can be used to gain access:

 - Something you know: A password, PIN, postcode or answer to a question (ex: mother’s maiden name)